globaleaks/whistleblowing-software/documentation/developer/Environment.rst

 =======================
 Development Environment
 =======================
-This guide will help you set up an environment in order to contribute to the development of GlobaLeaks
+This guide describe how to set up an environment in order to contribute to the development of GlobaLeaks.

 Requirements
 ============
-This guide assumes you run a Debian based system and that the following software is installed on your system:
+The guide assumes you run a Debian based system and that the following software is installed on your system:

 * debhelper
 * devscripts